 I’ve had more fun with The Playroom, a demo game for the PlayStation 4 Camera, than with the Kinect for Xbox One.
-Considering that I’ve probably played more than hundred times more on the Xbox One than the PS4, that says a lot.
+Considering that I’ve probably played more than a hundred times more on the Xbox One than the PS4, that says a lot.

 Stares at me constantly, but doesn’t know who I am

 I’m not sure if I ought to be offended or happy about its inability to recognize me, but when it believes bar stools and blankets to be “guests” I kind of feel left out of the fun.

 Unfortunately, changing the region also makes some of your locally purchased games and media unavailable and you can’t make new purchases in a foreign digital store.
 You are more or less stuck with using your correct region and thus locking many players out of any voice interaction and the Cortana voice assistant.

 The Kinect is already a joke in regions where the full feature set and voice recognition is available.
 To the rest of the world, the Kinect is nothing but an expensive paperweight and ineffective voluntary surveillance system.
-Even when voice recognition is not available in your language, the microphone is still always on and listening.
+Even when voice recognition isn’t available in your language, the microphone is still always on and listening.

 They worked for the most part and was at least something you could use the Kinect for.
-All gesture based navigation on the Home screen were removed entirely when Xbox One got the Windows 10 update in November 2015.
+All gesture-based navigation on the Home screen was removed entirely when Xbox One got the Windows 10 update in November 2015.
 Important third-party apps like YouTube or even Microsoft’s own Groove Music service never bothered implementing it either.

 The Kinect is a constantly listening machine invited into the living room to provide convenience and entertainment.
 Without any games, it doesn’t provide any entertainment, and without working gesture and voice support, it doesn’t offer any convenience either.

-It’s actually a much better experience to always have to login manually from the menu than to rely on Kinect.
+It’s a much better experience to always have to login manually from the menu than to rely on Kinect.
 Waiting for the Kinect to maybe recognize me and log me in is a frustrating experience involving a lot of cursing and waving arms that often doesn’t work.
 Navigating the menus and choosing Login is just something you’ve got to do so you avoid the growing frustration when it doesn’t just work on its own.